19 Sights in Rzeszów, Poland (with Map and Images)

 Show sight on map

-Underground Tourist Route "Rzeszów Cellars" in Rzeszów – a complex of former city cellars connected into a tourist route, located in Rzeszów, under the Old Town Market Square.
-The entrance to the underground is located at the Rzeszów Town Hall, while the exit - at Market Square 12.
+The Underground Tourist Route "Rzeszów Cellars" in Rzeszów – a complex of former municipal cellars, located in Rzeszów, under the Old Town Market Square, connected into a tourist route.
+The entrance to the underground is located at the Rzeszów Town Hall, while the exit is at 12 Market Square.
 Currently, the route is managed by the Municipal Board of Residential Buildings in Rzeszów.
 The length of the route is 396 meters.

 Wikipedia: Podziemna Trasa Turystyczna w Rzeszowie (PL), Website